rafterjs/rafter/README.md

 ### Starting your Rafter application

-Along with the aforementioned configs, all that is required to run Rafter is the following in an `index.ts` file:
+Along with the aforementioned configs, all that is required to run Rafter is the following in an `test.ts` file:

 ```typescript
 import rafter from 'rafter';